therealOri/byte/README.md

 Steganography Image/Data Injector.
 For artists or people to inject their own Datamark "Watermark" into their images/art or files!
 __ __

-Update | 11/27/2021:
+Update | 12/27/2021:
-> - New overhaul to code, so even if someone were to edit your watermark out or cover it and then saves/exports your art.
-Your datamark will still be there in the image's data.
+> - Added more code to help support video files encoding. (.webm, .mov, etc.).
+Gifs are still unsupported as of now, still looking into how to get that to work.
+> - Added and updated a requirements.txt file for packages needed to be installed.
+> - Changed/Updated the installation commands to use a virtual enviroment.

 __ __
 <br />